 Some areas to consider:

-- Strong hiring practices ensures that you choose the best candidate for a position.
-Focused interview questions, checking references and requesting a criminal record check (if necessary for the role) will inform your hiring decision.
-Using a probation period is helpful to determine if the person will be a long term fit for your organization.
+- Strong hiring practices ensure that you choose the best candidate for a position.
+Focused interview questions, checking references and requesting a criminal record check (if necessary) will inform your hiring decision.
+Using a probation period is helpful to determine if the person will be a long-term fit for your organization.

 - Evaluate performance on a regular basis (at least annually) to ensure the employee is meeting your expectations and that you are providing relevant feedback.

-- Research applicable provincial legislation and Canada Revenue Agency requirements to ensure that your policies and procedures are fully in compliance.
+- Research applicable provincial legislation and Canada Revenue Agency requirements to ensure that your policies and procedures fully comply.